DaSHdotHub/rasptime_client/README.md

-# rpi-timeclock-terminal
+# Rasptime_Client
-This is a python timeclock application running on a Raspberry Pi Zero W with attached touch screen and RFID reader.
+This is a python timeclock application running on a Raspberry Pi Zero W with attached touch screen and small speaker for audio feedback. and RFID reader.
 It allows your employees to clock in/out and to see a summary of their worked hours and vacation.
 This project uses [bizley/timeclock](github.com/bizley/timeclock) as backend.
 Instructions on how to print the case and connect the hardware are in the ```hardware/``` folder.

 ## Operating System
-Tested under [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) Buster Lite February 2020.
+Raspberry Pi OS 2025

 ## Update system
 sudo apt update